martinalbert/Rezervacny-system-webapp/README.md

 # Rezervacny-system-webapp
-Webová aplikácia pre VIS projekt
+Web application (Development of information systems)

-Check documentation for more info about architecture [click here](documentation.pdf).
+Check documentation for more info about architecture [click here](documentation.pdf)(SK).